cpey/serene/README.md

 (gdb)
 ```

 Serene uses kgdb since Qemu gdb server does not take care of interrupts while debugging.
-The kernel will need to be built the following .config options:
+Build the kernel with the following .config options:

 ```
 CONFIG_KGDB=y